Esquire July 2001

 about the Golden Globes: "Julia Roberts came accompanied by the

 sun-which shines only for her."
-Throughout the half hour, Stewart will
+Throughout the half hour, Stewart

-throw one of his five "correspondents"-Mo Rocca, Steve Carrell, Vance
+throw one of his five "correspondents"-Mo Rocca, Steve Carrell,

 DeGeneres, Stephen Colbert, and Nancy Walls-who mock field reports as